PFO and diving

 The risk of DCS for recreational divers with a PFO is quite low, but one of the questions the workshop tried to answer is how to identify the ones who are at risk and what to do about it.
 The guidelines state that divers who have had more than one episode of DCS with cerebral, spinal, vestibulocochlear or cutaneous manifestations should be tested for a PFO by experts in the field.

 Divers at risk of DCS with a PFO have three options to reduce such risk.
 The first is to stop diving, the second is to dive conservatively and avoid straining themselves after the dive, and the third is to close the PFO, even if this does not guarantee that a DCS will never occur again.
-If you want to know more about diving conservatively, you can visit: AlertDiver.com/Conservative_Diving.
+Here you find some useful tips on how to dive conservatively (AlertDiver.com/Conservative_Diving).

 After a PFO closure, the minimum time that a diver needs to stop diving is at least three months.
 The tests should confirm that the hole has completely closed, and also the patient must have stopped taking antiplatelet medications.
 It is important to keep in mind that DCS is caused primarily by a significant dive exposure (depth, time, and ascent rate).
 Anyone engaging in extreme diving is at risk of getting DCS, even if they do not have a PFO.